yunhanchen2/coverage-prediction/src/README.md

      **Input:** the number of sushi rankings to generate
      **Output:** file called `sushi_ranking.txt` containing rankings, located in the same directory as `gpt_persona_0_shot.py`

+     An example of 0-shot prompt:
+     User profile:
+     User 1234 is a female aged 20–29.
+They have spent most of their life in Tokyo (Kanto and Shizuoka, Eastern Japan).

+     Sushi items:
+     ebi (ID 0) is a non-maki type from the shrimp or crab group, belonging to the seafood category.
+It is light in taste, very frequently eaten, very commonly found in sushi restaurants, and has a price score of 1.84. anago (ID 1) is a non-maki type from the tare (eel sauce) group, belonging to the seafood category.
+It is heavy in taste, often eaten, very commonly found in sushi restaurants, and has a price score of 1.99. maguro (ID 2) is a non-maki type from the akami (red meat fish) group, belonging to the seafood category.
+It is moderate in taste, very frequently eaten, very commonly found in sushi restaurants, and has a price score of 1.87. ika (ID 3) is a non-maki type from the squid or octopus group, belonging to the seafood category.
+It is light in taste, often eaten, very commonly found in sushi restaurants, and has a price score of 1.52. uni (ID 4) is a non-maki type from the other seafood group, belonging to the seafood category.
+It is heavy in taste, sometimes eaten, very commonly found in sushi restaurants, and has a price score of 3.29. ikura (ID 5) is a non-maki type from the roe group, belonging to the seafood category.
+It is heavy in taste, often eaten, very commonly found in sushi restaurants, and has a price score of 2.70. tamago (ID 6) is a non-maki type from the egg group, belonging to the non-seafood category.
+It is moderate in taste, often eaten, very commonly found in sushi restaurants, and has a price score of 1.03. toro (ID 7) is a non-maki type from the akami (red meat fish) group, belonging to the seafood category.
+It is very heavy in taste, often eaten, very commonly found in sushi restaurants, and has a price score of 4.49. tekka_maki (ID 8) is a maki roll from the akami (red meat fish) group, belonging to the seafood category.
+It is moderate in taste, often eaten, occasionally found in sushi restaurants, and has a price score of 1.58. kappa_maki (ID 9) is a maki roll from the vegetable group, belonging to the non-seafood category.
+It is very light in taste, sometimes eaten, occasionally found in sushi restaurants, and has a price score of 1.02.

+     Please simulate a sushi ranking this person would produce.
+     Please avoid always ranking the same item first across people.
+     Return **exactly 10 unique integers from 0 to 9**, in order of preference, like:
+     3 1 7 2 5 0 8 9 4 6

    - **Running Instruction:**
       First get your OpenAI api:
      ```